ChimoryX/ChimoryX/README.md

 - I accept vents and would listen to you
 - I'll treat you the same as the others
 - Leave if you're incase uncomfortable cause i don't and i won't beg you to even stay lol
-- Don't be a creep
+- Don't mind the aggression it's between care or furious
 - I don't use statuses often just politely ask for C+H if you want to make sure!
 - Under 15?
 Please keep a distance for your own safety
 - you can int with me when i didn't put DNI(U P / C / [FRIEND NAME]) you don't understand?
 I'll explain it to you even if I'm not in the mood
 - Mentally and emotionally unstable
 - Please remind me if I'm too much or uncontrollable THANKIES!!
 ━━━━━━━━━━━━━━━━━━━━━━━━━━
->  `OMG I LOVE YOU SO MUCH :`
+>  `fictkin and crushes:`
 - "ITS!!
 TV!!
 TIME!!📺✨" - Mr. (Ant) Tenna
-- "My family hasn't been the best to you and your work, but I'd be thankful for a slice of pizza.." - 007n7
+- "all your base are belong 2 me" - 007n7
-- "Insooth!
-Justice always prevails!" - Don Quixote
+- "To reach the unreachable star!" - Don Quixote
 - "You've filled my heart with hate..
 All of you, who have done me wrong..
 This will be your fate!" - Odysseus
 - "NOW'S YOUR CHANCE TO BE A [[BIG SHOT]]!!" - Spamton G Spamton
 - "グレートだぜ!" - Josuke Part 4
 - "やれやれだぜ" - Jotaro
+- "You dirty liar!
+You scumbag!
+You...
+You made me...
+You got in my head.
+You just...
+You just lie about everything, don't you?!
+You can mess with minds, too, can't you?
+The Stupid Sauce, the Vegan thing...
+God knows what else!" - Jax
+- "Today, I killed mother.
+Or maybe it was yesterday." - Meursault
+- "As I awoke from unsettling dreams, I had transformed into some hideous pest." - Gregor

 　　　 　　 　　　　 　　 　　　　 　　 　　　　 　　 　　　　 　　 　　　　 　　 　*- Sincerely, ChimoryX / Imor.*